citiesense/docs/pages/04-Tables.md

 ![alt text](https://farm5.staticflickr.com/4416/36903352205_0bf19a1da0_s.jpg "Tables icon") in the Area tool bar to navigate to the Tables view of the saved Area.

 ## How do I import my own data into the Tables?
-You can instantly import your private data into the tables where it will automatically be mapped and connected to other records. use the blue "Upload csv" button located on the far right-hand side to get started.
+You can instantly import your private data into the tables where it will automatically be mapped and connected to other records.
+Use the blue "Upload csv" button located on the far right-hand side to get started.

 <img src="https://github.com/citiesense/docs/blob/master/images/tables_instructions.png?raw=true" width="650" />